mertbildirici1/Route/README.md

 4. The demo should indicate the total distance (in miles) of the route calculated.

 5. The demo should measure and report how long it took (include units) to calculate the closest points, shortest path, and distance along the path (steps 2-4).
 Do not include the time to read data from `usa.graph` and initialize the graph, nor time waiting on the user to input cities.
 You can use whatever approach you like for timing, one popular example is [Java's `System.nanoTime()`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/System.html#nanoTime(), and you can see previous projects for examples measuring elapsed time.
+An efficient implementation, meeting the minimum specifications in `GraphProcessor`, should take less than 1 second for these steps.

 6. The demo should generate a visualization of the route calculated projected onto the map of the USA (see `images/usa.png` and `data/usa.vis`).
 You can do this using the [`Visualize` class](#the-visualize-class).